-Most of the acknowledgements are pretty basic, like “Happy Birthday, Mary” or “Happy 50th Anniversary, Jane and Frank.”
+Most of the acknowledgments are pretty basic, like “Happy Birthday, Mary” or “Happy 50th Anniversary, Jane and Frank.”
 However, sometimes we receive requests that are a little more unusual.
-Here are a few of the more interesting video screen requests we received lately –
+Here are a few of the more interesting video screen guest requests we received lately –

 Elizabeth – Happy 25th Anniversary of Your 29th Birthday